brettwooldridge/HikariCP/README.md

 and a new X1 was created with identical structure.
 Basically, the application was "rolling" tables over daily (while running).
-In spite of the structure of X1 being identical after rolling, the database considered a PreparedStatement compiled against the old table to be invalid (probably there was some kind of UUID contained within).
+In spite of the structure of X1 being identical after rolling, the database considered a PreparedStatement compiled against the old table to be invalid.
 When the statement pool returned one of these statements, the application blew up.
 Turning off the cache in the connection pool, and enabling it in the driver fixed the issue.
 How?
 It is only speculation, but it seems likely that driver in this case checks with the DB to ensure the statement is still valid and if not recompiles it transparently.

 Regardless of correctness or not (the behavior varies by DB vendor), it is unnecessary with modern database drivers to implement this at the pool level.